Wallpaper Calculator: Stop Guessing and Order the Right Number of Rolls First Time

 Step 3: Check the Wallpaper Roll Coverage

-Wallpaper rolls vary in size, but a standard roll typically covers about 5.2m² (56ft²).
-Always check the label for exact dimensions.
+Wallpaper rolls vary, but a standard UK roll typically covers about 5.2m² (56ft²).
+Think of the label as the spec sheet — always check it before you commit.

 | Roll Size | Metric Coverage (approx) | Imperial Coverage (approx) |